 'The Whole System Needs Changing.'
-The Russia Protests Are About More Than Just Alexey Navalny
+The Russia Protests Are About More Than Just Alexei Navalny

 She was optimistic about Putin until 2008, she says, when a vote that the Council of Europe deemed flawed put Putin-backed candidate Dmitry Medvedev, then-First Deputy Prime Minister, in the President’s seat.
 Under Medvedev, Putin served as Prime Minister until 2012, when he became president again.
 “It became obvious that we have no freedom to vote,” says Karaman.

 These protests have been unusual in that they have drawn demonstrators of all ages to the streets.
-Victoria Ivleva, 61, a photojournalist in Moscow, who also protested, says that In the mid-1990s Russia was “nearly a free country… you could say and do whatever you wanted”.
+Victoria Ivleva, 61, a photojournalist in Moscow, who also protested, says that in the mid-1990s Russia was “nearly a free country… you could say and do whatever you wanted”.
 But in the past two decades, Putin has passed legislation limiting the freedom to protest, defaming NGOs as traitors and “foreign agents,” dismantling independent media, and increasing censorship online and in the education system.

 Ivelva says that in ten years that she has been actively demonstrating in Russia, she had never seen so many officers in different uniforms trying to control recent protests.
 “Some of them were police, some of them were OMON [riot police] some of them were something else.
 I don’t know what.
 They were like ants all over the place.
 It was a horrible picture,” she says.
 “I said, ‘why have you sent so many armed and military people because we’re peaceful?
 Why are you so scared of us?’” she adds.